-The spatial distribution of O_3 and NO_x concentrations generally corresponds well with observed values.
-Only minor differences are found, as for example a large interstation variability of measured O_3 in Eastern Europe which is not seen in the model, and an underestimation of O_3 concentrations over the Iberian Peninsula during the spring 2009 period.
+The spatial distribution of O3 and NO_x concentrations corresponds with observed values.
+Only minor differences are found, as for example a large inter-station variability of measured O_3 in Eastern Europe which is not seen in the model, and an underestimation of O3 concentrations over the Iberian Peninsula during the spring 2009 period.
 NO_x values show no region with exceptional biases over land.
-Striking, however, are the high modelled values of NO_x , but also of SO_2 , over water, along shipping routes in the Mediterranean Sea and the English Channel.
-The general overestimation of SO_2 concentrations found in evaluation of the mean quantities is clearly visibile throughout Europe for the autumn 2008 period, but less so in the other periods.
-Modelled SO_2 concentrations at coastal stations in NE Spain are consistently too high.
+Striking, however, are the high modelled values of NO_x, but also of SO2, over water, along shipping routes in the Mediterranean Sea and the English Channel.
+The general overestimation of SO2 concentrations found in evaluation of the mean quantities is clearly visibile throughout Europe for the autumn 2008 period, but less so in the other periods.
+Modelled SO2 concentrations at coastal stations in NE Spain are consistently too high, again pointing towards high shipping emission contributions.
 Apart from that no distinct spatial pattern of overestimation could be found.